misterquestions/pokedex/README.md

 - `yarn dev`: Starts the development server (with live reload)
 - `yarn build`: Builds the application for production
 - `yarn start`: Starts the application in production mode (requires build)
+- `yarn format`: Formats source using prettier
+- `yarn lint`: Only lints source files
+- `yarn lint:pretty`: Formats and lints source files
+- `yarn type-check`: Checks for type errors in the code
+- `yarn test`: Executes unit tests
+- `yarn test:all`: Will make format, lint, type checking and testing

 # Demo

-The application is hosted by Vercel, you can check a live version of it [here](https://pokedex.misterquestions.vercel.app/)
+The application is hosted by Vercel, you can check a live version of it [here](https://pokedex.misterquestions.dev/)